Angelp012/airbnb-clone-project/README.md

 * Redis: Used for caching and session management.
 * Docker: Guarantees standardized development, testing, and deployment environments.
 * CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+# Team Roles
+* Backend Developer: Builds and maintains the server-side logic, APIs, and core features like authentication, bookings, payments, and property listings.
+* Database Administrator: Designs and manages the database structure, ensuring relationships between users, properties, bookings, and payments are well optimized.
+* DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+* QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+* Project Manager: Coordinates task distribution, sets milestones, tracks progress, and ensures the project stays on schedule.

+# Database Design Overview
+1. User

+Fields: id, name, email, password, role, date_joined

+A user can book properties or list their own properties as a host.

+2. Property

+Fields: id, title, description, location, price, host_id

+A property belongs to one host and can have many bookings and reviews.

+3. Booking

+Fields: id, user_id, property_id, check_in, check_out, status

+A booking connects a user to a property and stores reservation details.

+4. Review

+Fields: id, user_id, property_id, rating, comment, created_at

+A review is written by a user about a property they booked.

+5. Payment

+Fields: id, booking_id, amount, status, payment_date

+A payment is linked to a booking and tracks the transaction details.

+# Feature Breakdown
+User Management: Handles user registration, login, profile updates, and role-based access (e.g., guest or host).

+Property Management: Hosts can list, edit, or remove properties.
+Each listing includes detailed descriptions and availability.

+Booking System: Users can book available properties by selecting dates and confirming availability.

+Payment Integration: Secure handling of payments for confirmed bookings, with status updates and history.

+Review System: After a stay, users can rate and review properties to enhance community trust.